Cheapest Website Builders: Get Online for Under $15

 To get the most out of your money, I recommend choosing the Professional plan since this unlocks almost every feature.

-My Verdict: Is Pixpa Worth the Money? 💻
+My Verdict: Is Pixpa worth the money?

 With pretty cheap premium plans, Pixpa won’t break the bank.
 However, I’d argue it’s only worth spending your money on Pixpa’s website builder if you want to launch a specialist, creative website.
-Its features and designs target portfolios in particular, so you won’t have the flexibility provided by other builders which cater to a wider range of industry types.4.
-GoDaddy: $9.99 per month
+Its features and designs target portfolios in particular, so you won’t have the flexibility provided by other builders which cater to a wider range of industry types

 GoDaddy